 This, of course, has a disruptive impact on Product Development and Innovation as a whole.
 Traditional industries with dominated market position and business models (keeping prices artificially high) don’t work in a digital world, with shorter and more frequent product development cycles, global competition and the rise of freemium services.

 Customers and users are now connected via social media, which allows updating people in seconds about their experience with products, services or companies.
 An increasing number of consumers depend on their purchasing decisions on reputation and reviews.
-Shitstorms can ruin brand reputation within a couple days, what marketing departments have built up over years.
+Shitstorms can ruin brand reputation within a couple of days, what marketing departments have built up over the years.

 Why Digital Transformation should receive more consideration

 Digital Transformation is one of those buzzwords, that you hear by almost every company, although every transformation is going to be different for organizations.
+You can define it, as the integration of digital technology into all areas of a business.

 You can define digital transformation, as the integration of digital technology into all areas of a business.